 |Revitalization: How small businesses are the backbone of our economy|

-John Styrsky, PhD, Associate Professor and Chair, Department of Biology, School of Sciences, Lynchburg College
+John Styrsky, PhD, Associate Professor and Chair, Department of Biology, School of Sciences, University of Lynchburg

 |What is happening to our bees?
 The potential economic threat of colony collapse disorder|

-Beth Savage, PhD, Associate Professor of English and Assistant Director, Westover Honors, Lynchburg College
+Beth Savage, PhD, Associate Professor of English and Assistant Director, Westover Honors, University of Lynchburg

 |Invisible women: Legal and economic rights in the Eighteenth Century|